Could an underground tunnel by The Boring Company come to Austin?

 Neighboring San Antonio transportation officials recently agreed to negotiate a project plan with Musk's company to connect the city's downtown area with the airport.
 While details on the project in the Alamo City remain up in the air, leaders are exploring the possibility.

-Besides the projects in Las Vegas, the company has a test tunnel in Hawthorne, California.
+Besides the projects in Las Vegas, The Boring Company has a test tunnel in Hawthorne, California.

 PEOPLE ARE ALSO READING: